xplato/alexandria/README.md

 ### `AlexandriaProvider`

 The `AlexandriaProvider` is a React component that wraps your app and provides the `useAlexandria` hook with the settings you want to use.
-It also handles the automatic validation and persistence to `localStorage`.
+Under the hood, it uses the React Context API.

 View the Basic Usage section for an example of how to use it.